Several types of columns are used in building construction, the effective depth of a column is at least 3 times its lateral dimension.

 The crushing of concrete (pure compression failure) causes the failure of a small column.

-Column Based on Construction Materials:
+Classification of Column Based on Construction Materials:

 Followings are types of columns based on slenderness ratio:

-The types of columns that are reinforced with steel are known as reinforced concrete columns.
+Reinforced concrete column are reinforced with steel are known as reinforced concrete columns.

-This type of column is used prominently in building construction, concrete is strong in compression and weak in tension.
+These columns are used prominently in building construction, concrete is strong in compression and weak in tension.

 Subsequently, steel reinforcement is provided to extend its tensioning capability.